-Your campaign title is the most important element you should focus on optimizing.
-Creating a unique, descriptive campaign title is a great way to help shoppers find your products.
+Your listing title is the most important element you should focus on optimizing.
+Creating a unique, descriptive listing title is a great way to help shoppers find your products.
 An example of a good title is “I Like Beer and Fishing – Funny Hobby” because it incorporates keywords related to the design: beer, fishing, funny, hobby.
 These words are not only relevant to the design, but they are also words a buyer might search for.

 - Keep in mind there’s no need to repeat keywords.
 This doesn’t improve your SEO when it comes to listings.